 Continuous monitoring is at the foundation of ZTNA.
 It’s a highly autonomous approach to network security management, and after preconfiguring specific parameters, the system can be left on its own.
 Various automation takes decisions of access requests based on the set rules and analyzes each situation’s context.

 The gathered data can also be reused for in-depth analysis.
 So, this serves as the additional team member, and its use extends to additional areas.
-IT teams implementing ZTNA are freed to focus on different tasks, passing mundane administrative checks to the software.
+IT teams implementing Zero Trust are freed to focus on different tasks, passing mundane administrative checks to the software.

 Top ZTNA use cases